Learn more about the Indigenous Studies Working Group, its aims, and its members. We welcome new members from any and all backgrounds.

 For Indigenous perspectives, see Native News Online.

-The US Institute of Peace is hosting an Indigenous Peace Builders Summit April 11-12.
-To attend, send your name and affiliation to Julia Schiwal jschiwal@usip.org (new window) by April 9.
-An online option for April 11, including the keynote by Debra Haaland, Secretary of the Interior, U.S. Department of the Interior, is possible with registration.
-RSVP Now (new window).
+The US Institute of Peace hosted an Indigenous Peace Builders Summit April 11-12.
+To learn more, write Julia Schiwal jschiwal@usip.org .
+The opening April 11, including the keynote by Debra Haaland, Secretary of the Interior, U.S. Department of the Interior, is available online.
+Follow ups are continuing.
+Institute of Peace also hosted 1/24/24 The Afro-Indigenous Peoples of Honduras: Exclusion, Conflict, and Migration , available online.

-A new play by Rhiana Yazzie with an Indigenous theme is Nancy (new window), a world premiere production about a fictional conversation between Nancy Reagan and Esmeralda, a Navajo mother, in an exploration of identity, ancestry, and ambition.
-Use code GEORGETOWN on Mosaic’s website (new window) to get discounted tickets for $20.
+Theater in DC: A new play by Rhiana Yazzie with an Indigenous theme is Nancy “a world premiere production about a fictional conversation between Nancy Reagan and Esmeralda, a Navajo mother, in an exploration of identity, ancestry, and ambition.”
+See Mosaic Theater’s website .
+Madeline Sayet’s 2024 Where We Belong about her Mohegan ancestry and much more, at Folger Shakespeare Theater co-sponsored with Woolly Mammoth, was sensational.
+See her website for more information on this exciting actor/scholar.

 Academy Awards Oscar Night included Lily Gladstone, nominated for best actress for Killers of the Flower Moon.
 Winner of the Golden Globe, her talent and impact are huge.
 See also our Cultural Expressions section.

 Smithsonian Mother Tongue Film Festival 2024 Feb 21-24 theme was Finding Balance.
 Smithsonian 2023 Mother Tongue Film Festival 2/ 23-26, theme was Coming Home.
-Smithsonian’s Mother Tongue Film Festival is annual, part of their Recovering Voices (new window) program. https://mothertongue.si.edu/ (new window) Some films remain open access.
+Smithsonian’s Mother Tongue Film Festival is annual, part of their Recovering Voices program. https://mothertongue.si.edu/ Some films remain open access.

 Holding Sacred Space: Connecting through the Spirituality of Sound was February 26, 2024 at GU’s Dahlgren Chapel, including dancing in the chapel!
 Co-sponsored by the Department of Performing Arts, African American Studies, and the Center for Multicultural Equity and Access.
 Hope Khodaei (Piscataway) participated, with Afro-Indigenous performers.